MohitSaini9093/MohitSaini9093/README.md

 ---

-## 💼 Internship Experience
-**Machine Learning & Data Analytics Intern**
-*Engineercore – Remote (May 2024 – Jun 2024)*
-- Cleaned and preprocessed datasets using Pandas and NumPy.
-- Developed and trained machine learning models with Scikit-learn.
-- Created data visualization dashboards using Matplotlib and Seaborn.

----

 ## 📊 Projects
 ### 📈 Sales Dashboard for Blinkit
 - Built an interactive dashboard to monitor Blinkit’s sales KPIs.